Frank7cj/config_files/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-You can automate the process by putting the command in your Vim configuration file as suggested [here](https://github.com/junegunn/vim-plug/wiki/tips#automatic-installation).
+You can automate the process by putting the command in your Vim configuration file as suggested in vim-plug Tip: [Automatic installation](https://github.com/junegunn/vim-plug/wiki/tips#automatic-installation).

 ### Windows (PowerShell)